Investment date: Dec 2005

 No dream too small.

 While establishing its operations in India, Fullerton India set itself a mission to bridge the gap between inclusion and access to financial services in the market.
 Fullerton India continued to strive towards realizing this mission by expanding its network in newer areas and designing products and services that would fulfill the needs and aspirations of people in the mass market in India.

 Over the last six years since its commercial launch, Fullerton India has established a large footprint in financial services through its wide network of branches across the country.
 Seeking out needs and aspirations of customers and helping fulfill them is the philosophy on which this business is based.
 Enabling people to express their needs and customizing financial solutions for them is the core of the company’s service in this segment.
 That is Fullerton India’s mission.

-Through its network of over 360 branches spread across 21 Indian states, Fullerton India today services almost one million customers in over 300 towns and cities and over 12,500 villages.
+Through its network of over 500 branches spread across 21 Indian states, Fullerton India today services over 1.9 million customers in over 600 towns and cities and over 55,000 villages.

 Fullerton India now caters to a wide variety of financial needs however small or big.
 Financial services of the company now include financing of small and medium enterprises for working capital and growth, loans for commercial vehicles and two-wheelers, home improvement loans, loans against property, personal loans, working capital loans for urban self-employed and loans for rural livelihood advancement and financing of various rural micro enterprises.

 Today, over 10,000 employees of Fullerton India reach out to customers through its branches providing them financial solutions at their doorstep, so that they too could fulfill their needs and aspirations.

 | Total Assets ||3,940 ||3,257 ||2,734 ||2,205 |

 | Shareholders Equity ||572 ||535 ||429 ||344 |

 | Net Income ||77 ||42 ||83 ||63 |